 Apple cider vinegar must also be consumed in moderation.
 Excessive use of apple cider vinegar can lead to side effects in some people such as indigestion and lowering potassium levels, especially for people on an insulin diet.
 Low potassium levels can lead to stomach pains, muscle cramps, and abnormal heartbeats.

-Other preventative measures you can do to reduce your chances of developing an infection in your urinary tract and to moderate use of apple cider vinegar include:
+Other preventative measures you can take to reduce your chances of developing an infection in your urinary tract and to moderate the use of apple cider vinegar include:

 - Urinating when you need to and always trying to empty your bladder fully